706f6c6c7578/oc/README.md

 A new -h (hide server response) parameter was  added to oc_client.go, so that
 users with a live system like Tails can hide the data travelling paths.

+## oc_email_server.go

+oc_email_server.go uses your VPS MTA, which should have a whitelist defined, for reachable email domains.

 ## Closing words

 If you like the idea of point to point communication, without third-party